-- Consultants that benefit the Fellow's organization primarily (as opposed to the Fellow individually) - Personal "life" coaches - Health and wellness (e.g., an athletic trainer) - Opportunities that change a professional's employment status (e.g., that require a professional to reduce to part-time hours) - Recreational travel - Books and materials for independent study
+- Consultants that benefit the Field Fellow's organization primarily (as opposed to the Field Fellow individually) - Work done on behalf of a fellow that does not teach the fellow a new skill (e.g. hiring an editor for a writing project as opposed to hiring a writing coach who works with you directly) - Personal "life" coaches - Health and wellness (e.g., an athletic trainer)

+- Opportunities that change a professional's employment status (e.g., that require a professional to reduce to part-time hours) - Books and materials for independent study

-In the spirit of these professional development guidelines, Davidson Fellows are encouraged to think deeply about their growth needs and the areas in which support would have the most impact.
+In the spirit of these professional development guidelines, Field Fellows are encouraged to think deeply about their growth needs and the areas in which support would have the most impact.
 Fellows should consider that their coaches might help them identify growth areas.
 Fellows are urged to consider using these funds for multiple growth and learning opportunities each year, as appropriate.